FBI investigating Trump rally attack as potential act of domestic terrorism

 The attack shook the firmament of the American political system, causing a reassessment and a detente — at least temporarily — of the heated 2024 presidential campaign that has grown increasingly vicious.

 Trump, the presumptive Republican presidential nominee, said the upper part of his right ear was pierced by a bullet.
-His aides said he was in "great spirits" and doing well, and he headed to Milwaukee to the Republican National Convention that begins Monday.
+His aides said he was in "great spirits" and doing well, and he arrived in Milwaukee Sunday evening for the Republican National Convention, which begins Monday.

 “I knew immediately that something was wrong in that I heard a whizzing sound, shots, and immediately felt the bullet ripping through the skin,” he wrote on his social media site.
 “Much bleeding took place.”